 Safari Club is offered to any NCTA student and is intended for those students with an exotic animal, wildlife or ecological interest.
 With the guidance of the instructor, students plan an educational trip to learn more about exotic animals.
 Prior to this trip, the "safari" students set educational goals and compile research pertinent to their trip.
-A presentation, open to the public, is developed following the experience.
-There is limited enrollment.
+A presentation, open to all students, is developed following the experience.
+Open to all students.